Robert Ley Publications

 "Nach den Glucklichen Inseln" or "Towards the Happy Islands"

 This 7-3/4" x 10-1/2" book is one of the finest original Third Reich books on the KdF cruises and features a cruise from Madeira to Teneriffe aboard the E.S.
 Robert Ley during her brief passenger service career!
 Throughout these 64 pages (with a full color photo on every second page) this excellent book shows what the German "Volksgenosse" saw and experienced when they booked a trip on the flagship of the KdF fleet.
 It is a tribute to the KdF and the foreign places the ordinary German worker could never think of visiting before the program was put in place by the Nazi regime.
 Some of the photos included are of the Robert Ley at berth, passengers relaxing on her decks and dining rooms, and passenger photos of the various stops along the way.
 The book was published by order of the KdF from Karl Busch and printed 1940 by the Zeitgeschichte Verlag in Berlin, at a time when these cruises had been postponed since more then a year because of the outbreak of the war.
 This book comes complete with its almost undamaged original dust cover.
-Our collection has both the hard cover and paperback versions of this book.
+My collection has both the hard cover and paperback versions of this book.

 Presented below are 30 of the beautiful color images from this book.